-Employees should not, in the course of their Treloar's duties, offer or make arrangements to provide their services privately to any third party, nor should they ask any other Treloar's employees to make such arrangements on their behalf.
+Employees should not, during their Treloar's duties, offer or plan to provide their services privately to any third party, nor should they ask any other Treloar's employees to make such arrangements on their behalf.
 Where in the course of their duties an employee is approached by a parent or student and asked about the provision of private services, the employee should direct the enquirer to the Principal for consideration.
+3